 Over the past 250,000 years a series of eruptive episodes led to the formation of majestic Mount Shasta, at 14,162 feet, one of the tallest mountains in the United States and visible from over 100 miles away.
 Around and down the mountainside is a vast wilderness area with trails, streams, hot springs and vistas offering amazing long range views.
 Snowfall on the mountain melts and forms the headwaters of the McCloud River, one of the most famous trout streams in the world with its three beautiful waterfalls, a must see when visiting McCloud.

 Outdoor recreation is unlimited.
-During winter there is both downhill and Nordic skiing, snowshoeing and dogsledding.
-Trout season opens in the spring along with hiking and whitewater rafting on the area’s larger rivers.
+During winter there is both downhill and Nordic skiing, snowshoeing and dog-sledding.
+Trout season opens in the spring along with hiking, kayaking and whitewater rafting on the area’s larger rivers.
 Through the summer there are high mountain meadows filled with colorful wildflowers while the looming presence of Mount Shasta is an inspiration for contemplation and spiritual awareness all year long.

-Beginning with the Mushroom Faire in late May and finishing with Biketoberfest in October, a series of town festivals through the year offer fun things to do while visiting McCloud.
-During all of the festivals, Main Street is closed off and local crafts, foods and artwork are displayed.
+Beginning with the Mushroom Faire in late May and finishing with a month long celebration of Victorian Christmas every weekend in December, a series of town festivals through the year offer fun things to do while visiting McCloud.
+During many of the festivals, Historic Main Street is closed off to automobile traffic so local crafts, foods, music and artwork are setup on the street.

-Just nine miles off of Interstate 5, McCloud, California is a hidden, historic treasure.
+Just nine miles off of Interstate 5, McCloud, CA is a hidden, historic treasure.
 Visit us!